 Back to all Project Ideas / Communicate Your School's Sustainability Values

-On a smaller scale, signs remind people to turn off lights or to not leave a faucet running, resulting in better operational practices and more savings for your local schools and campuses.
-Great signage can teach students and the rest of the community about the green (or could-be-greener) features of classrooms, bathrooms, cafeteria and hallways.
-A mural is a larger-scale way to remind to visitors and the school community about the school’s values.
+On a smaller scale, signs remind people to turn off lights or not leave a faucet running, resulting in better operational practices and more savings for your local schools and campuses.
+Great signage can teach students and the rest of the community about the green (or could-be-greener) features of classrooms, bathrooms, cafeterias, and hallways.
+A mural is a larger-scale way to remind visitors and the school community about the school’s values.

 Get started on signage